pmiguell/pmiguell/README.md

 ## 👋 Hi there!
 I'm Pedro Miguel!

 I'm a Computer Science student at the Federal University of Uberlândia (UFU) and a Scientific Researcher in Cybersecurity.
-I'm building my career focusing on Web Development, taking courses alongside my undergraduate studies.
+I'm building my career focusing on Software Development, taking courses alongside my undergraduate studies.
 My current stack is Front-End, however, I'm currently studying Back-End technologies.

 ## 💻 Tech Stack
 Here are some technologies I use in my projects: